Skip to Content

 Visit A Historic Home

-OK, OK, I know these are ~kind of~ museums, but they never get mentioned anywhere in museum posts, so I thought I’d include them on this post of alternative things to do in Washington DC.
-This is an often neglected attraction in Washington.
+OK, OK, I know these are ~kind of~ museums, but they never get mentioned anywhere in museum posts, so I thought I’d include them here.
+Historic homes are an often neglected attraction in Washington.
 Because it has been a city critical to the formation of the United States, DC has a lot of historic old homes you can tour.

 People Watch at the National Mall